HexaCluster/pg_dbms_lock/README.md

     psql -d mydb -c 'ALTER EXTENSION pg_dbms_lock UPDATE TO "1.1.0"'
 ```

-If you doesn't have the privileges to create an extension and that pg_background is available, you can just import the extension file into the database, for example:
+If you doesn't have the privileges to create an extension and that the
+`pg_background` extension is available, you can just import the extension
+file into the database, for example:

     psql -d mydb -f sql/pg_dbms_lock--1.0.0.sql

-This is especially useful for database in DBaas cloud services.
+This is especially useful for database in DBaas cloud services, supposing that
+`pg_background` is supported.
 To upgrade just import the extension upgrade files using psql.

 ## [Procedures](#procedures)

 ### [ALLOCATE_UNIQUE](#allocate_unique)

 Allocates a unique lock identifier (in the range of 1073741824 to 1999999999) given a lock name.
 Lock identifiers are used to enable applications to coordinate their use of locks.
-This is provided because it may be easier for applications to coordinate their use of locks based on lock names rather than lock numbers.
+This is provided
+because it may be easier for applications to coordinate their use of locks based on lock names
+rather than lock numbers.

-If you choose to identify locks by name, you can use `ALLOCATE_UNIQUE()` to generate a unique lock identification number for these named locks.
+If you choose to identify locks by name, you can use `ALLOCATE_UNIQUE()` to generate a unique
+lock identification number for these named locks.

-The first session to call `ALLOCATE_UNIQUE()` with a new lock name causes a unique lock ID to be generated and stored in the `dbms_lock.dbms_lock_allocated` table.
-Subsequent calls (usually by other sessions) return the lock ID previously generated.
+The first session to call `ALLOCATE_UNIQUE()` with a new lock name causes a unique lock ID to
+be generated and stored in the `dbms_lock.dbms_lock_allocated` table.
+Subsequent calls (usuallyu
+by other sessions) return the lock ID previously generated.

-A lock name is associated with the returned lock ID for at least expiration_secs (defaults to 10 days) past the last call to `ALLOCATE_UNIQUE()` with the given lock name.
-After this time, the row in the `dbms_lock.dbms_lock_allocated` table for this lock name may be deleted in order to recover space. `ALLOCATE_UNIQUE()` performs a commit.
+A lock name is associated with the returned lock ID for at least `expiration_secs` (defaults to 10 days)
+past the last call to `ALLOCATE_UNIQUE()` with the given lock name.
+After this time, the row in the
+`dbms_lock.dbms_lock_allocated` table for this lock name may be deleted in order to recover space.
+`ALLOCATE_UNIQUE()` performs a commit.

 Syntax:
 ```
 dbms_lock.allocate_unique (
    lockname         IN  varchar,
    lockhandle       OUT varchar,
    expiration_secs  IN  integer DEFAULT 864000);
 ```
 Parameters:

 - lockname: Name of the lock for which you want to generate a unique ID.
 - lockhandle: Returns the handle to the lock ID generated by `ALLOCATE_UNIQUE()`.
 You can use this handle in subsequent calls to `REQUEST()` and `RELEASE()`.
-A handle is returned instead of the actual lock ID to reduce the chance that a programming error accidentally creates an incorrect, but valid, lock ID.
-This provides better isolation between different applications that are using this package.
 All sessions using a lock handle returned by `ALLOCATE_UNIQUE()` with the same lock name are referring to the same lock.
-Therefore, do not pass lock handles from one session to another.
+Therefore, do not pass lock handles from one session to another, only use the locak name to get the lock handle.
 - expiration_specs: Number of seconds to wait after the last `ALLOCATE_UNIQUE()` has been performed on a given lock, before permitting that lock to be deleted from the `DBMS_LOCK_ALLOCATED` table.
 The default waiting period is 10 days.
 You should not delete locks from this table.
 Subsequent calls to `ALLOCATE_UNIQUE()` may delete expired locks to recover space.

 Example: